 "Setting expectations and limits is important when there are financial considerations," says O'Leary.
 “Kids may have different priorities than their parents when it comes to their wedding," says O'Leary.
 “You need to figure that out before you start picking venues and placing orders."

-The Brides survey says 89 percent of couples set a wedding budget, and 35 percent spend more than intended, which was up from 30 percent in 2014.
+The Brides survey says 89 percent of couples set a wedding budget, and nearly 50 percent spend more than intended, which was up from 30 percent in 2014.
 It also says 58 percent of couples are willing to increase their budget to get the wedding they really want.

 The bride and groom should also set priorities about what they want and need at their wedding, O'Leary says.
 For example, the flowers and food may be more important than whether or not the music comes from a band or DJ.